 The person has at least five years of audit experience.

-The person has completed at least 3,000 hours of audit work within the five years immediately prior to their making an application for a licence under section 11 of the Act or such longer period as is approved by the accredited body, including at least 750 hours of work on issuer audits and/or similar audit engagements.
+The person has completed at least 3,000 hours of audit work within the five years immediately prior to their making an application for a licence under section 11 of the Act or such longer period as is approved by the accredited body, including at least 750 hours of work on FMC audits and/or similar audit engagements.

-The person has completed 375 hours of work on issuer audits (which may be included in the 750 hours referred to in clause 3(1)(g)), except that:
+The person has completed 375 hours of work on FMC audits (which may be included in the 750 hours referred to in clause 3(1)(g)), except that:

-if the person has been accredited or licensed as an auditor in an approved overseas jurisdiction, the person may apply up to 125 hours of time accrued on audits of overseas issuers towards satisfaction of the hours requirement in respect of issuer audits; or
+if the person has been accredited or licensed as an auditor in an approved overseas jurisdiction, the person may apply up to 125 hours of time accrued on audits of overseas issuers towards satisfaction of the hours requirement in respect of FMC audits; or

-if the person has held a licence issued under section 12 of the Act within the six-month period immediately prior to their making an application for a licence under section 11 of the Act, the person may apply any amount of time accrued on audits of overseas issuers towards satisfaction of the hours requirement in respect of issuer audits.
+if the person has held a licence issued under section 12 of the Act within the six-month period immediately prior to their making an application for a licence under section 11 of the Act, the person may apply any amount of time accrued on audits of overseas issuers towards satisfaction of the hours requirement in respect of FMC audits.

 The person may complete all, or any part, of their required experience while living outside New Zealand, provided that where the accredited body determines that the overseas experience gained is of a lesser quality than acceptable experience undertaken in New Zealand, the person completes such additional period of experience as may be specified by the accredited body.